xdKeto/stqa_codes/03_test_fixtures_coverage/README.md

+Add pytest options to configuration file pytest.ini.
 Commands for running tests:
-- pytest -v --cov=models
-- pytest -v --cov=models --cov-report=term-missing
+- pytest

 To do list:
 1. Create class-level fixtures: